 At Hudgell Solicitors, we handle many accident at work compensation claims, and questions around the injured person’s behaviour at the time of injury are always the first to be asked.

-An employer may be guilty of exposing someone to risk, but if the individual injured has willingly and knowingly risked their health – and even worse acted in a way to increase the risk to them – it could have serious consequences.
+An employer may be guilty of exposing someone to risk, but if the individual injured at work has willingly and knowingly risked their health – and even worse acted in a way to increase the risk to them – it could have serious consequences.